Online Master’s in Computer Science

 Offered By: College of Engineering and Technology

-The Master of Science in Computer Science degree at Grand Canyon University (GCU) is designed for professionals in a variety of STEM and business disciplines, with a strong aptitude for mathematical reasoning, abstract thinking and computer programming.
-An online computer science master’s degree is a higher education program that explores topics of abstraction, complexity and evolutionary change, as well as a set of general principles, such as sharing common resources, security and concurrency.
-You will be taught an understanding of the theoretical principles, concepts and methods of computer science and artificial intelligence as you actively engage in implementing them in applications throughout the curriculum.
+The Master of Science in Computer Science (CS) degree at Grand Canyon University is designed for professionals in a variety of STEM and business disciplines with a strong aptitude for mathematical reasoning, abstract thinking and computer programming.
+Offered by the College of Engineering and Technology, this online computer science master’s degree promotes both STEM and general business competencies, equipping graduates with the knowledge needed to work in the field of computer science.

 Get More Information